verzola/dockerpress/README.md

 ## :robot: Helpers <a id="helpers"></a>
 These helpers run things inside containers, so you don't have to install anything besides Docker on your machine

-- ./bin/build -> build production webpack bundle
+- ./bin/composer -> wrapper for php composer
+- ./bin/deploy -> deploy dockerpress stack into a docker swarm
+- ./bin/dev -> start up dev containers
+- ./bin/dump -> create a database dump in database/dump.sql
 - ./bin/logs -> attach to browsersync container
-- ./bin/wp -> wrapper for wp-cli
+- ./bin/mailhog -> starts mailhog service
 - ./bin/mysql -> wrapper to connect to mysql shell
-- ./bin/dump -> create a database dump in database/dump.sql
-- ./bin/mailhog -> starts mailhog service
-- ./bin/yarn -> wrapper for yarn package manager
-- ./bin/npm -> wrapper for npm package manager
-- ./bin/composer -> wrapper for composer package manager
-- ./bin/format -> formats base theme code with prettier
 - ./bin/reset -> delete all containers, mysql, vendor and wp folder
 - ./bin/setup -> setup dockerpress and startup containers
-- ./bin/start -> start up containers
+- ./bin/wp -> wrapper for wp-cli

 ## :electric_plug: Plugins <a id="plugins"></a>
 - Base plugin for general project config/functions